-The Quillayute Valley School District has three projects: The Re-Roof Project at the ILC Building; the Playground Installation Project at Forks Intermediate School; and the Security Camera System Project.
 The City of Forks in partnership with the District (with the City of Forks being the primary sponsor as the RCO prohibits school districts from applying) applied for a Grant through the Washington State Recreation and Conservation Office (RCO) for an Athletic Field Renovation.
 The application was submitted on July 1, 2015 with the timeline for awarding the grant to be in November 2015.
 The funding request was for \$250,000 with matching funds that were set aside from the District's General Fund to be used for Capital Project purposes.
-As part of the grant requirements the District had to complete a geotechnical engineering study for the development of the proposed new football field synthetic turf surfacing and drainage system and rubberized track.
+As part of the grant requirements, the District had to complete a geotechnical engineering study for the development of the proposed new football field synthetic turf surfacing and drainage system.